Dgollogly13/sqlalchemy-challenge/README.md

 # SQL Alchemy Challenge

-The goal of this challenge
+The goal of this challenge was to master advanced data storage and retrieval using a variety of programming language libraries and applicaitons.

 ## Getting Started